Home/Blog/Resource consents explained

 Consent required, and council has full discretion to grant or refuse, considering any relevant effects.
 There is no restricted list - all matters are in play.

 • Significantly harder than RD.
-Council must weigh all effects and the application is more expensive and time-consuming to prepare.
+Council must weigh all effects and the application is more expensive and time-consuming.

 • Outcome depends heavily on context, neighbours, and how well the application addresses potential effects.

 Example: A community facility in an SH zone.
 A boarding house in a residential zone.
-Conversion of a dwelling to more than 2 units in the SH zone.
 Visitor accommodation above 10 people.

 NC